 What’s the alternative?
 There are a couple of methods available, one is to utilise a server-side solution which uses an SDK or an API which can manipulate the content at source.
 In other words, the logic required to determine which variation to serve is initiated server-side and the associated variation is served as if it were the default version as far as the browser is concerned – in other words there’s no loading of the underlying website and then an overlay in the browser.
 The other method uses a proxy as an intercept between the end user’s browser and the web server.

 The question then becomes, which method should I chose and when?
-The answer is dependant upon your business, its maturity, resourcing constraints and sophistication as far as your experiment ideas are concerned.
-Simple experiential changes can be initiated using client-side testing tools provided your website isn’t built using a Single Page App (SPA) framework which adoption rate is rapidly increasing e.g. React.js or Angular.js etc. More complex tests on SPAs or ones that aim to change things such as dynamic content, or content that relies on a database entry being returned as a result of an end user’s query, such as an itinerary search on a travel site can be executed far easier and neater using server-side methods.
+The answer is dependant upon your business, its maturity, resourcing constraints and sophistication as far as your test ideas are concerned.
+Simple experiential changes can be initiated using client-side testing tools provided your website isn’t built using a Single Page App (SPA) framework e.g. React.js or Angular.js etc. More complex tests on SPAs or ones that aim to change things such as dynamic content, or content that relies on a database entry being returned as a result of an end user’s query, such as an itinerary search on a travel site can be executed far easier and neater using server-side methods.

 Whilst server-side testing offers a great deal more flexibility and robustness around your experiments, the draw backs are often related to the complexity that guarantees the need for development resources and more often than not being constrained to your company’s development sprints.
 Whilst client-side tools have democratised testing which has by enlarge been a big part of the appeal, server-side testing enables you to test a great deal more and if handled properly, can really drive significant returns and help give you a competitive edge.